 - a) A student may make changes to their enrolment contract prior to starting the programme/course or within the first 10% of the delivery period with no academic penalty.
 Such changes should be discussed and agreed with teaching staff and may include transfer from one course/programme to another course/programme, transfer from one semester to another or withdrawal from a course/programme.
-Any differences in fees will be either refunded or become a student liability as appropriate. - b) No transfers are available for programmes leading to non-formal awards. - 3.6.2 Withdrawal from course/programme (domestic students) - a) A student may withdraw from a course (or programme) anytime in the first 10% of the delivery period or 1 month (whichever is lesser) of the course with no academic penalty by notifying the institution of the intention to withdraw. - b) Where a student is enrolled but does not participate in any of the scheduled learning activities of a particular course or courses during the first 10% or first month of the delivery period (whichever is lesser), they may be withdrawn from the course(s) as a 'no show'.
-In such cases the student will have no academic record for the course/s.
+Any differences in fees will be either refunded or become a student liability as appropriate. - b) No transfers are available for programmes leading to non-formal awards.

+3.6.2 Withdrawal from Course/Programme (Domestic Students)

+- a) A student may withdraw from a course (or programme) anytime in the first 10% or one month of the delivery period (whichever is lesser) of the course with no academic penalty by notifying the institution of the intention to withdraw. - b) Where a student is enrolled but does not participate in any of the scheduled learning activities of a particular course or courses during the first 10% or first month of the delivery period

-- c) Where a student is enrolled on a course, has begun to participate in their scheduled learning activities and then stops, but has not initiated a formal withdrawal process, and has not responded to communications, Toi Ohomai may withdraw the student from the course. - d) Where a student withdraws from a course or programme after 10% of the delivery period or one month (whichever is lesser), their academic record will be amended to reflect this. - e) Any refunds of fees resulting from withdrawal fees will be in line with refund policy. - 3.6.3 Withdrawal from a course/programme (international students) - a) International students who have accepted a place and have approval in principle for a visa which is subsequently declined by Immigration New Zealand will be entitled to a full refund of fees paid, less the international administration fee. - b) International students who have accepted a place; paid fees; been issued with a visa; but then withdraw during the month prior to the course start date may be entitled to a refund of fees as determined by the enrolment/fee refund policy of Toi Ohomai. - c) International students who withdraw after the course has commenced will not be entitled to a refund of fees paid except in exceptional mitigating circumstances. - 3.6.4 Changes to an international student's residency status - a) An international student who gains permanent residency is entitled to be treated as a domestic student.
-They will not receive a refund of fees for the semester during which the Permanent Residency is granted.
-However, the student will be entitled to pay domestic fees for subsequent semesters that start after Permanent Residency was granted, and will be refunded any difference between domestic and international fees for those semesters.
+- (whichever is lesser), they may be withdrawn from the course(s) as a 'no show'.
+In such cases, the student will have no academic record for the course(s). - c) Where a student is enrolled on a course, has begun to participate in their scheduled learning activities and then stops, but has not initiated a formal withdrawal process, and has not responded to communications, Toi Ohomai may withdraw the student from the course. - d) Where a student withdraws from a course or programme after 10% or one month of the delivery period (whichever is lesser), their academic record will be amended to reflect this. - e) Any refunds of fees resulting from withdrawal fees will be in line with refund policy. - 3.6.3 Withdrawal from a Course/Programme (International Students) - a) International students who have accepted a place and have approval in principle for a visa which is subsequently declined by Immigration New Zealand will be entitled to a full refund of fees paid, less the international administration fee. - b) International students who have accepted a place; paid fees; been issued with a visa; but then withdraw during the month prior to the course start date may be entitled to a refund of fees as determined by the Toi Ohomai Enrolment/Fee Refund Policy (see website0. - c) International students who withdraw after the course has commenced will not be entitled to a refund of fees paid except in exceptional mitigating circumstances.
+Determination of such refunds will be at Toi Ohomai's discretion. - 3.6.4 Changes to an International Student's Residency Status - An international student who gains permanent residency is entitled to be treated as a domestic student.
+They will not receive a refund of fees for the semester during which the permanent residency is granted.
+However, the student will be entitled to pay domestic fees for subsequent semesters that start after permanent residency was granted, and will be refunded any difference between domestic and international fees for those semesters.
 For non-semester courses, international fees are payable for the full year.
-If Permanent Residency is granted during the year in this later instance, no part of the international fee for that year is refundable.
+If permanent residency is granted during the year in this later instance, no part of the international fee for that year is refundable.

-3.7 Credit recognition and transfer
+3.7 Credit Recognition and Transfer